tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 This implementation is dependent on the schema the data is stored in, in particular, the definition of event.day as a field holding integers.

-This implementation does not generalize, as for example, day in a numeric data type that supports numbers in addition to integers would return incorrect values (per the test specification, which requires day to be an integer), for values of day such as "8.5"
+This implementation does not generalize, as for example, day in a numeric data type that supports numbers in addition to integers would return incorrect values (per the Test specification, which requires day to be an integer), for values of day such as "8.5"

-Implementations should carefully consider the assumptions inherent in the environment on which tests are being run.
-For example, the FilteredPush implementations in event_date_qc, sci_name_qc, rec_occur_qc, and geo_ref_qc, expect that all data will be presented to the test methods as strings.
-Therefore each test implementation that deals with numeric values must convert the input strings to appropriate numeric types for evaluation (and can use the failure to convert the data type as a means to identify internal prerequisites not met).
+Implementations should carefully consider the assumptions inherent in the environment on which Tests are being run.
+For example, the FilteredPush implementations in event_date_qc, sci_name_qc, rec_occur_qc, and geo_ref_qc, expect that all data will be presented to the Test methods as strings.
+Therefore each Test implementation that deals with numeric values must convert the input strings to appropriate numeric types for evaluation (and can use the failure to convert the data type as a means to identify internal prerequisites not met).

-## Presentation of Results
+## 7 Presentation of Results

 We are agnostic about how reports from BDQ Core can be reported, e.g. as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.

-Reports SHOULD identify tests to consumers of those reports using at least the skos:prefLabel for the test class, e.g. VALIDATION_COUNTRY_FOUND.
+Reports SHOULD identify Tests to consumers of those reports using at least the skos:prefLabel for the Test class, e.g. VALIDATION_COUNTRY_FOUND.

-### Data Quality Reports
+### 7.1 Data Quality Reports

-#### Example (non-normative)
+#### 7.1.1 Example (non-normative)

-Below is an example, taken from MCZbase, of a portion of a data quality report, run on demand, for a single specimen using an implementation of bdqcore tests integrated into that collection management system.
+Below is an example, taken from MCZbase, of a portion of a data quality report, run on demand, for a single specimen using an implementation of BDQ Core Tests integrated into that collection management system.

-This example shows tests that were run, using the rdfs:comment on the bdqffdq:Validation to identify the action taken by the test to the collection management staff reading the report.
-Then in columsn for a pre-amendment phase, the result (Response.status or Response.result) of the test, and the Response.comment explaining why the test returned the result it did.
+This example shows Tests that were run, using the rdfs:comment on the bdqffdq:Validation to identify the action taken by the Test to the collection management staff reading the report.
+Then in columsn for a pre-amendment phase, the result (Response.status or Response.result) of the Test, and the Response.comment explaining why the Test returned the result it did.
 Below this report are listed any proposed changes from Amendments, then in the table, the result and comment from repeating the Validations in a post-amendment phase, treating the data as if the results of any amendments had been accepted (which is not done automatically, users must explicitly change the data if they want to accept the proposals from the Amendments).
 In the presentation, COMPLIANT values are styled in green and NOT_COMPLIANT values in red.
 A subset of the results are shown here (so compliant result percentages included values not shown).

 ** QC Taxon Name for MCZ:Herp:R-1440**

-Results of the TDWG Biodiversity Data Quality IG TG2 Taxon Name related tests.
+Results of the TDWG Biodiversity Data Quality IG TG2 Taxon Name related Tests.

 Tests run using (mechanism): Kurator: Scientific Name Validator - DwCSciNameDQ:v1.0.1.